bobbyg211/ultimate-carousel/main/errors-warnings-outline.md

 ### Invalid Type: stopOnHover must be of type boolean.

-### Invalid Value: stopOnHover must be TRUE or FALSE.

 ## Warnings

 ### NONE

 <br />

 #### **NOTE: stopOnHover will take effect, regardless of the value for continuousLoop.
 Default value will be TRUE for continuousLoop and autoSlide.
-Otherwise, FALSE**
+Otherwise, FALSE.**

 <br />